-Internationalization of cultural and creative goods and services not only means the export of goods, but while it is still very important in the process of going abroad, it also can be achieved through „foreign direct investment (relocation or outsourcing), technology transfers, participation in international value chains, and other forms of inter-SME cooperation” (Buckley and Casson, 1998).
+Internationalisation of cultural and creative goods and services not only means the exportation of goods.
+While it is important in the process of going abroad, it also can be achieved through “foreign direct investment (relocation or outsourcing), technology transfers, participation in international value chains, and other forms of inter-SME cooperation” (Buckley and Casson, 1998).
 The main goal is the same regardless the method: to gain greater competitive advantage.

 The EC has focussed on an ecosystem approach to supporting artists, cultural and creative professionals and European content.
 This policy agenda is complemented through a variety of actions and initiatives – such as the Creative Europe Programme – as well as funding from various Commission resources.

 The European Union (EU) supports Cultural and Creative Sectors through:

 - Advocacy, evidence on the economy of culture, visibility

 - Regulatory environment for CCS (contribution to Intellectual Property rights revisions in the framework of the Digital Single Market Strategy)